A fast solver for ill-conditioned linear systems using randomized stable solutions of its blocks: Introduction

-where $A \in \mathbb{R}^{m \times n}, \text{and} \quad b\in \mathbb{R}^{m\times1} $ are given and we need to evaluate $x \in \mathbb{R}^{n\times1}$, that solves $\eqref{eq:linear_system}$.
-Kaczmarz-type algorithms that sequentially enforce one equation of the system every iteration have long been proposed for solving a linear system of equations \cite{1,2,3,4,5,6,7,8}.
-The original procedure was formulated by Stefan Kaczmarz in 1937 \cite{1} and it later resurfaced in tomographic reconstruction as the Algebraic Reconstruction Technique (ART) \cite{9}.
-To boost performance, Strohmer et al. \cite{2} introduced the randomized Kaczmarz method, which achieves an expected exponential convergence rate.
-Bai et al. \cite{3} developed a greedy randomized Kaczmarz scheme, delivering significantly faster convergence for obtaining approximate solutions to \eqref{eq:linear_system}.
+where $A \in \mathbb{R}^{m \times n}, \text{and} \quad b\in \mathbb{R}^{m\times1} $ are given, Kaczmarz-type algorithms solve for $x \in \mathbb{R}^{n\times1}$ sequentially enforcing one equation of the system in every iteration \cite{1,2,3,4,5,6,7,8}.
+This procedure dates back to its original formulation in 1937 \cite{1} and it later resurfaced in tomographic reconstruction as the Algebraic Reconstruction Technique (ART) \cite{9}.
+The randomized Kaczmarz method was later introduced to enhance its performance, achieving an \textit{expected} exponential convergence rate \cite{2}.
+A greedy randomized Kaczmarz scheme was also developed, delivering significantly faster convergence for obtaining approximate solutions to \autoref{eq:linear_system} \cite{3}.

-Du et al. \cite{10} recently proposed a flexible GMRES solver preconditioned by Kaczmarz‐type inner iterations for \eqref{eq:linear_system}.
+A flexible GMRES solver preconditioned by Kaczmarz‐type inner iterations was recently proposed for \autoref{eq:linear_system} \cite{10}.
 This FAB‐GMRES framework \cite{10,11,12}, uses inner Kaczmarz iterations as a preconditioner and can deliver markedly faster convergence than manually designed preconditioners.
-To avoid the evaluation of $AA^T$ in the above, Liang et al. \cite{14} introduced the use of block solutions in their preconditioned orthogonal block-Kaczmarz routine for the same.
+To avoid the evaluation of $AA^T$ in the above, the use of block solutions was introduced in a preconditioned orthogonal block-Kaczmarz routine for the same \cite{14}.
 The Reverse Cuthill–McKee method \cite{13} played a significant role in the formulation of this routine.
-The approach utilizes a block partitioning criterion based on the cosine of angles between two block matrices and operates through two orthogonal projections onto nearly orthogonal hyperplanes in every iteration.
+The approach utilizes a block partitioning criterion based on the cosine of angles between two block matrices and operates through two orthogonal projections onto nearly orthogonal hyperplanes in every iteration, ensuring that successive error reduction occurs in complementary directions.
 Thus it converges much more rapidly than the prior block based methods, both in theory and practice, while it is limited to square systems.
-To avoid this limitation of square linear systems, Zhang et al. \cite{0} presented a Simple Orthogonal Block-Kaczmarz (SOBK) method and then embedded it as an inner preconditioner within flexible GMRES to solve ill-conditioned problems.
+To overcome the restriction to square linear systems, a Simple Orthogonal Block-Kaczmarz (SOBK) method was introduced and subsequently SOBK was embedded as an inner preconditioner within flexible GMRES to address ill-conditioned problems \cite{0}.